 The very first thing we need to do is to make your new site.
 This is done via the Add Site button in the Control Panel in your Bolt.

 You will see a new screen where you can name the new site.
 We’ll call it Stage Example here.
-After you’ll be shown all the credentials for you new site.
-Take note of the database user / name and password.
+After you’ll be shown all the credentials for your new site.
+Take note of the database user/name and password.
 The credentials can be reset at a later stage if you forget them.

 I’ll divide this section up in two so it is easier to know where we’re at.
-First revolves being logged into your new site and second being logged in your old site.
+The first revolves around being logged into your new site and the second being logged in to your old site.

 New site